About the course

 Stage 2 is based at the potential employing school.
 This involves an assessment of suitability to teach by an observation of the candidate teaching a lesson in the school.
 This is then followed by an interview by the Head Teacher and members of the school Senior Management Team.

-The interviews are scored according to set criteria and candidates meeting the criteria will then be offered a place, which may be subject to meeting criteria such as passing the Professional Skills tests.
+The interviews are scored according to set criteria and candidates meeting the criteria will then be offered a place, which will be subject to meeting criteria such as DBS checks and academic qualifications.

 How school placements work